Liberal Arts and Sciences: Global Challenges (BA/BSc)

 As LUC The Hague only has a certain number of places available for first yeas students, we select students based on multiple factors in order to assess best fit.

 All applicants go through the same selection procedure.
 Below you will find information regarding each step.

 Selection Procedure steps

 Complete applications are evaluated by the Admissions Office to determine the admissibility.
 If a student does not meet the minimum requirements, (s)he will be informed.
 Complete applications that do meet the minimum requirements are evaluated by the Admissions Committee.

-You may either be offered a place in the programme, or defered for consideration in the second round of admissions or receive a rejection.
+You may either be offered a place in the programme, re-considered in the second round of admissions, or receive a rejection.

 Please not that it is not possible to defer the start date of your studies if you receive an offer.
 Should you wish to start the following academic year, you will have to re-apply.